fahsuanlin/fhlin_toolbox/README.md

-# The repository of neuroiaging tools
+# The repository of neuroimaging analysis tools

 Goto the [wiki page](https://github.com/fahsuanlin/fhlin_toolbox/wiki) for examples on using these tools for varous MRI/EEG/MEG analyses.